 Local search algorithms for the Traveling Salesman Problem are built on simple tour adjustments.
 A local search algorithm is construted from operations called moves which are used to transform one tour to another.
 The local search is actually a neighborhood search process where each tour has an associated neighborhood of tours.
 The local search algorithm repeatedly moves to a better neighbor as far as no better neighbors exist.
 These moves which have been proposed for the TSP can be generally divided into operators of node exchange, node insertion, and edge exchange.
 The node exchange operator work in such a way that it exchanges two nodes in the sequence.
 On the other hand the node insertion operators work by deleting a node from a tour and inserting it at another position in the tour.
-The edge exchange operators exchange the edges in the tour and will be described in detail in after section.
+The edge exchange operators exchange the edges in the tour and will be detaily described in after section.
 For the example of the TSP a tour t^ , is called locally optimal when all other tours in its neighbourhood are at least as long as t^ .
 To identify a local optimum, the neighbourhood of an initial tour is searched for a solution of better quality.
-When a new best solution s', has been found, it is accepted and its neighbourhood N(s')is explored.
+When a new best solution s', has been found, it is accepted and its neighbourhood N(s') is explored.
 This process is repeated as far as no more improvements can be found.
 A pseudocode using above notifications of solutions and neighbourhoods is given in Algorithm 4.

 Algorithm 4 Local Search

-'''

 1: procedure LocalSearch

-Create feasible Solution s
+2: Cre ate feasible Solution s

-2:

-3:

-Choose a neighbourhood function N
+3: Cho bose a neighbourhood function N

-4:
+4: rep peat

-repeat

-Search neighbourhood N(s)
+5: Search neighbourhood $N(s)$

-5:

-if (s' \text{ with } f(s') < f(s) \text{ found) then}
+6: if $(s' \text{ with } f(s') < f(s) \text{ found})$ then

-6:

-Set s = s'
+7: Set $s = s'$

-7:

-end if
+8: end if

-8:

-9:

-until no feasible lower cost solution s' is found
+9: unt il no feasible lower cost solution s' is found

 10: end procedure

-'''